tfukui95/tor-experiment/ToyExperiment.md

 sudo apt-get -y install tor deb.torproject.org-keyring vim curl tor-arm
 ```

+An important point to note here, is that the code to get the repository from
+Torproject differs depending on the version of Ubuntu that you are using.
+In my
+case, I am using Ubuntu 14.04.
+If you are using an older or newer version,
+look online for the correct code for your version.

 ## Setting up the Web Server

 On the node that is designated as the web server, set up Apache: